axellarsstenson/uv-helper/README.md

 ## Installation

-Gloom can be installed through the Chrome extension manager by searching for "UV Buddy"
+UV Buddy can be installed through the Chrome extension manager by searching for "UV Buddy"

 ## Credit